Level 1 – Foundation Phase

 • Quick Session: 15 minutes

-Complete 1 round only, move slowly with minimal rest.
+Complete 1 round only.
+Move slowly with minimal rest.

 • Standard Session: 20 minutes

-• Extended Session: 25–30 minutes
+• Extended Session: 25 – 30 minutes

 Warm-Up Movements

-Complete 1 gentle, controlled round:
+Complete 1 gentle round:

 • Arm swings (forward & backward) — 10 each